 Wheelbase also uses V12 Finance and offers the same 0% APR for minimum purchases of £250 to £4994, which can be paid within 6, 12, 24, and 36 months.
 Another scheme for more expensive purchases totaling £15,000 can extend the term duration to 48 months.

 As in most countries, banks in the UK are rarely approached for e-bike financing because of the very high price tags attached to these.
 We went through all the popular banks in the UK, like HSBC, Halifax, Royal Bank of Scotland, and Barclays, to cite a few.
 Almost all of them only offer bike loans, emphasizing that it’s best to go the specialized e-bike finance route when it comes to these unique vehicles.

 Read also: Electric bike & speed e-bike rules / regulations in the UK.
 And, Best known e-bike brands in the UK.

 Other financing options

-Almost any other entity or agency that deals with e-bike funding belongs here.
-The first option is Payl8r (powered by Klarna), which you can use for any of their participating stores.
+Almost any other entity or agency that deals with financing e-bike purchases belongs here.
+The first option is Social Money, trading as Payl8r (see WAU bike example here).
 You get 0% finance payable within 30 days.
 Terms and conditions apply, and applications are subject to affordability and creditworthiness assessments.
 Other financial options are also available.